g7eternal/wtd-forsen-pack/README.md

 6. All done!
 Start up the game to confirm: installation has been successful if new game intro is sus.

 ## How to remove pack
+If you installed the pack using Workshop, you will have to unsubscribe - and Steam will automatically remove custom clips from your device.

-The easiest way: delete the game, then reinstall it.
+Otherwise, the easiest way: delete the game, then reinstall it.

 The proper way: